pbuckner/x-plane_plugins/XPython/docs/source/development/skeleton.rst

    * These are not required, and their absence is handled with a sane default.
    * If included, the need to have the correct signature with the correct return value.
    * See :ref:`Inter-plugin Messaging` for more information about ``XPluginReceiveMessage()``.
+   * It's python, of course you can have additional methods, but only the five **XPlugin** methods will be called by X-Plane to start and stop your plugin.

 #.
 Your ``XPluginEnable`` **should** return ``1``.